 1) Provide a low starch and sugar diet

-It is important to minimize sugar and starch in your horse’s diet to prevent excessive accumulation of glycogen in muscle tissue.
+It is important to minimize sugar and starch in your horse’s diet to help prevent excessive accumulation of glycogen in muscle tissue.

-Sugars in the diet trigger insulin release from the pancreas which stimulates glucose uptake into muscle and glycogen synthesis.
+Sugars in the diet trigger insulin release from the pancreas, which stimulates glucose uptake into muscle and glycogen synthesis.

 Horses with PSSM are highly insulin sensitive and have greater glucose uptake into muscle than other horses.
 [7]

-Low NSC Diet
+Low HC Diet

-Note that you should never try to lower the NSC content of your horse’s diet by underfeeding forages.
+Note that you should never try to lower the HC content of your horse’s diet by underfeeding forages.
 Not providing adequate forage can lead to other issues such as gastric ulcers, behavioural problems and hindgut dysfunction.

-Always aim to feed 1.5 – 2% of your horse’s ideal body weight as forage.
+For horses that are not in work, always aim to feed 1.5 – 2% of your horse’s ideal body weight as forage.
 This is equivalent to 15 – 20 lbs (7 – 9 kg) of hay per day for a 500 kg (1100 lb) horse.
+For horses in regular work, the often need 2.5 – 3% of their body weight and can usually be fed free choice forage.

-2) Meet additional caloric needs with fat
+2) Meet additional caloric needs with fat or high calorie soluble fibre

 Fat does not trigger insulin release and will not be stored as glycogen in muscle.
 Therefore, if your horse requires additional energy beyond what they are getting from their forage, fat is the preferred choice.

 If the horse requires additional calories, a common recommendation is to add 1 lb (0.5 kg) of dietary fat for a 500 kg (1100 lb) horse.
 This can be accomplished by adding 2 cups of oil to their feed.
+For a 500 kg horse in medium work, this supplies 18.6% of their required calories and is equivalent to approximately 4.5 pounds of good quality hay.

 It is important to accurately assess your horse’s current body condition to determine whether they need additional calories.
 A body condition score of 4 or less would suggest that they could benefit from added calories.